home | about us

 I have something pretty significant in my wallet (or billfold).
 Let me show you.

 However, what makes it possible to buy all those things with this little piece of green paper?
-The truth is, there is a whole economy and federal reserves with storehouses of gold behind this slip of paper.
-Because of that, and only because of that, this green pice of paper is worth something, we treat it with a certain amount of respect. (carefully place the bill back in your wallet or billfold)
+The truth is, there is a whole economy and federal reserve with storehouses of gold behind this slip of paper.
+Because of that, and only because of that, this green pice of paper is worth something, we treat it with a certain amount of respect.
+(Carefully, place the bill back in your wallet or billfold.)

 Now, I want you to think a moment about communion.
 We participate in communion all the time by eating a tiny piece of bread, and drinking about a half sip of juice, while the soft music plays.
 But what makes these small items, these small symbols so special?
 What makes them so valuable?